Agana Sailing Itinerary

 Agana

-The Mooring base at marina Agana is a part of small and reticent town Marina.
+The Mooring base at Marina Agana is a part of small and reticent town Marina.
 Although the name of the town provides for some confusion in conversations, there is nothing simpler than Marina town’s layout.
-A peacefull waterfront is filled with simple sea-side restaurants and local bars, while the northern side of the bay is the marina itself.
-Every couple of weeks the town throws a feat for the guests, so you may hear its sounds in the weekend.
+A peaceful waterfront is filled with simple sea-side restaurants and local bars, while the northern side of the bay is the marina itself.
+Every couple of weeks the town throws a feast for the guests, so you may hear its sounds on the weekend.

 Mooring